google-coral/examples-camera/pygame/README.md

-# P examples for inferencing on Coral
+# Pygame camera examples with Coral

 This folder contains example code using [pygame](https://github.com/pygame/pygame) to obtain camera images and then perform image classification or object detection on the Edge TPU.